CoActionOS/CoActionOS.github.io/index.md

 you don't have to integrate your application with the operating system.
 You just compile your application using the free SDK and install it on any system running CoActionOS.

+For support, please submit issues on [Github](https://github.com/CoActionOS) under the relevant project.
+For general inquires, please email contact at coactionos.com.

 <ul>
 {% assign pages_list = site.categories.["getting started"] | sort:"name" %} {% include JB/pages_list %}
 </ul>